RanArino/BDC800-Capstone/docs/proposal.md

 # Methodology

-This research implements a hierarchical retrieval architecture through two main phases: the indexing phase and the searching phase.
+Our novel RAG framework, Semantic Clustered Abstractive Layers for Efficient Retrieval (SCALER), comprises two main phases: the indexing phase and the searching phase.
 The proposed methodology aims to create and utilize a multi-level granularity structure that enables efficient and context-aware information retrieval.

 ## Indexing Phase